jao321/YClon/README.md

 The Python3 script implemented for that can be used in Mac OS, Linux and Windows 10.
 To install and run this software, please ensure that you have Python 3.7.3 or a later version.

 Furthermore, to use this tool, you will need to install several Python libraries that are not included in the standard Python distribution.
-These libraries include alive_progress, pandas, numpy and scikit-learn.
+These libraries include alive_progress, pandas, numpy and scikit-learn(1.4 or higher).
 To install these libraries, you can use the pip command in your terminal or command prompt on your operating system:

               pip3 install alive_progress pandas numpy scikit-learn